-There's also the question of what plants are available at this time (as the summer wears on, few garden centers will be carrying your favorite annuals); buy them no later than early August.
+There is also the question of what plants are available at this time (as the summer wears on, few garden centers will be carrying your favorite annuals); buy them no later than early August.

 Hardy and Tender Choices

-Also, many annuals respond well to a good "haircut."
+Also, many annuals respond well to a good trim.
 You can revitalize everything from alyssum to petunias by cutting off the top 1/2 of the current growth (stems, leaves, and flowers).
 In fact, you almost must do this if your annuals are leggy.

-During August you can nurse along your bargain-basement annuals, getting them ready for fall planting.
+During August you can nurse your bargain-basement annuals, getting them ready for fall planting.
 When temperatures cool later in the month or in September, transplant them out of their containers and into the ground for an eye-catching display of fall flowers.

-Fall Flowers for Brown Thumbs
+Hope for Brown Thumbs

 Landscape designers also take the form of individual parts of a plant into account.
 For instance, the leaves of one plant can have a form different from those of another plant.
 Leaf form and bloom form are central to "texture."

-The texture of the leaves of Senecio cineraria Silver Dust, for example, with its toothed edges, contrasts greatly with a neighboring plant whose leaves have smoother edges, such as Salvia splendens Red Hussar.
+Form cannot be completely separated from texture.
+Texture is mainly a visual matter in landscape design (not touch).
+It is dependent upon the form of the plant's blooms or its leaves.
+For example, the texture of the leaves of Senecio cineraria "Silver Dust," for example, with its toothed edges, contrasts greatly with a neighboring plant that has leaves with smoother edges such as Salvia splendens "Red Hussar."
 The former is perceived as having a more delicate texture.

-Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant, such as chrysanthemum (the hardiest will overwinter in planting zone 5), next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.
+Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant such as chrysanthemum (the hardiest will overwinter in planting zone 5) next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.

-The element of color does, of course, play a large role, too.
+The element of color plays a large role, too.
 Most people have specific colors in mind when planning a fall color scheme.
 Red-yellow-orange is a classic for the harvest season.
-Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula Lemon Drop), and reddish-purple plumed Celosia will set your fall gardens ablaze.
+Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula "Lemon Drop"), and reddish-purple plumed Celosia will set your fall gardens ablaze.

 A metallic color scheme is also popular for fall: golds, silvers, and bronzes.
-Golden African marigolds (Tagetes erecta F1 Gold Galore), Artemisia ludoviciana Silver King (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.
+Golden African marigolds (Tagetes erecta "F1 Gold Galore"), Artemisia ludoviciana "Silver King" (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.

 Other perennial choices include: